Squarerootofpi/lessons/topics/plan_of_salvation_and_Christ.md

 Christ's role in each aspect topographical state of the plan of salvation:

-Of course.
-I can provide that list for you.
-Here are the propositions regarding Jesus Christ's role in the Plan of Salvation, each substantiated with scripture references from the standard works.

 ### **Premortal Life**

 *   **Jesus Christ championed Heavenly Father's plan, which centered on our agency.**